pagekite/libpagekite/README.md

 (Note: The Java test is expected to fail because of hard-coded invalid credentials.
 You'll need to edit the source for it to actually work.)

-See below for further instructions regarding cross-compiling to Windows or Android (for use with the NDK).

 ## Documentation and examples